Skip to content

 check_validity: bool = False,

-"""Convert a bounding box from the format used by albumentations to a format, specified in `target_format`.
+"""Convert bounding boxes from the format used by albumentations to a specified format.

 Args:

-target_format: required format of the output bounding box.
+target_format: Required format of the output bounding boxes.
 Should be 'coco', 'pascal_voc' or 'yolo'.

 check_validity: Check if all boxes are valid boxes.